TejShind/LambadaAndStreamAPI/README.md

 1.Ability to Create a Stream and Iterate to show each element of the stream.
 2.Ability to Transform each element to double and store the result by using stream.map function.
 3.Ability to store the transformed double value into a new List by using stream.collect function.
+4.Ability to filter the even numbers from the number Stream and store the result by using stream.filter function